 'As a website owner or blogger, one of the things you might want to do is create private pages for your email subscribers in WordPress.
 These private pages can either act as a secret blog, useful resources exclusively for subscribers, or something entirely different.

-One thing’s for sure, by creating a private subscriber-only area on your website, you’ll be able to:
+One thing’s for sure, by using WordPress to create subscriber-only content, you’ll be able to:

 - Attract more signups